NachiketBa/Generative-AI-for-RL/README.md

 # Generative AI for RL: Mars Lander Problem

-> A standard Variational Autoencoders(S-VAE) and a physics based (MI-VAE) are trained to generate synthetic data for the Mars Lander problem.
+> A standard Variational Autoencoder (S-VAE) and a physics based variational autoencoder (MI-VAE) are trained to generate synthetic data for the Mars Lander problem.

 ---